 - FFPSA Planning and Implementation Consulting [Public Consulting Group (PCG)]—Strategies, resources, and tools to help your agency manage both immediate and long-term change in the wake of FFPSA.

 - Handbook of Standards and Procedures [Title IV-E Prevention Services Clearinghouse]—Details the process to determine whether a model or service will be placed on the clearinghouse list, meaning it meets evidence-based requirements to receive federal funding.
-(Note: The Clearinghouse is requesting recommendations for mental health, substance abuse, in-home parent skill-based, and kinship navigator programs and services to be considered for review.
-You can submit candidates for consideration through October 31.)

 - Family First Act Webinar Series [The Chronicle of Social Change]—A series of deep-dive webinars on the approved services under FFPSA, plus an exploration of how it intersects with other key federal programs (e.g., Medicaid) and policy changes.
 (Note: You’ll have to pay for each webinar or be a paid subscriber to access the series for free.)